Aidan-Cornett/Java-Projects/README.md

+The actual projects themselves are located under "src"

 The following is a repo of projects from me learning the basics of programming!

 Prior to this my only experience was a slight bit of time doing Python when I first built my computer.
 So it may accurate to call this my first!